tinytable

 Arguments

-x A data frame or data table to be rendered as a table.
+x A data frame, data table, or tibble to be rendered as a table.

 output